Marie Drouet: Biography

 Born April 17, 1885, in Chartèves in the department of Aisne, she is the third daughter of Auguste Juillard and Victorine Marchand.

 She married Charles Drouet on January 15, 1906, in Bétheny where she lived and ran a grocery store called “Le Pot-au-rouge” on Henri-Gand street.

 In 1914, Marie Drouet's husband was at the front in Verdun.
-Despite her family charge of four children, she saves many wounded lying on the battlefields around Reims.
+Despite her family charge of four children, she saved many wounded lying on the battlefields around Reims.

-She died on November 19, 1963, in Bétheny, where she continued her job as a grocer.
+She died on November 19, 1963, in Bétheny, where she had continued working as a grocer.

-WWI civil heroine
+World War I civil heroine

 Throughout the conflict, avoiding French and German encampments, she transported the wounded from the battlefield to the hospital using her plow and donkey.
-It also informed the French artillerymen on German positions by means of slips of paper displayed at her windows.
+She also informed French artillerymen of German positions by means of slips of paper displayed at her windows.

-Suspected by the French secret service of working for the enemy, the order accompanying the captain who came to arrest her at her home exonerates her.
+Suspected by the French secret service of working for the enemy, the order accompanying the captain who came to arrest her at her home exonerated her.
 He recognized the person who picked up the wounded, the incident was closed and Marie cleared.

 It was during this period that she gave birth to her fifth child.